 See also \cite[IV.6.3,IV.7.4]{GavThesis} for some discussion of the higher dimensional situation. \end{remark}

-\begin{remark} The assumption that $k_0$ is a number field was used in \lemref{lem:kummer}.
+\begin{question} The assumption that $k_0$ is a number field was used in \lemref{lem:kummer}.
 It is natural to ask whether this is essential.
 Does an appropriate version of Kummer theory go through for Abelian varieties over function fields?
-We are unaware of this question being fully addressed in the literature, but \cite[Theorem~5.4]{BertrandLuminy} goes some way toward it. \end{remark}
+We are not aware of this question being fully addressed in the literature, but \cite[Theorem~5.4]{BertrandLuminy} goes some way toward it. \end{question}